-Over the past eight years teams have been on the ground in Ukraine, delivering assistance to at-risk families including providing food, fuel for heating, medical supplies and support for housing.
+Teams have been on the ground in Ukraine, delivering assistance to at-risk families including providing food, fuel for heating, medical supplies, and support for housing.
 Under mortal danger to themselves, Red Cross teams are still working tirelessly to help people and communities impacted by conflict.
 Around the clock, teams are providing emergency aid amid fear and uncertainty.
-In the coming weeks, Red Cross volunteers will increase their work reuniting separated families, delivering water and other fundamental necessities and increasing awareness about areas contaminated by unexploded ordinance.

 WORLD CENTRAL KITCHEN

-Founded over a decade ago by Chef Jose Andres, the non-profit WCK is on the ground running food across the borders 24/7, serving thousands of fresh meals to Ukrainian families, primarily women and children fleeing home, as well as those who remain in the country.
-They are also providing food to refugee camps in neighboring countries like Poland and Romania.
-Tried and tested in multiple crisis and natural disaster scenarios, they build resilient food systems using locally led solutions setting up kitchens at multiple entry points and providing financial resources to cooks within Ukraine to help feed their countrymen.
+Founded over a decade ago by Chef Jose Andres, the non-profit WCK has been on the ground running food serving thousands of fresh meals to Ukrainian families.
+They have also provided food to refugee camps in neighboring countries like Poland and Romania.
+Tried and tested in multiple crisis and natural disaster scenarios, they build resilient food systems using locally-led solutions, setting up kitchens at multiple entry points and providing financial resources to cooks within Ukraine to help feed their countrymen.

 Women are a vital part of CARE’s community-based efforts to improve basic education, increase access to quality health care, and expand economic opportunity for all.
 CARE works in over 100 countries, reaching more than 90 million people through 1300 projects.
-Regarding the catastrophe unfolding in the Ukraine crisis, CARE is aiming to reach four million people with immediate emergency assistance, focussing its efforts on supporting women and families fleeing the violence providing food, water, shelter and hygiene kits.
+Regarding the catastrophe in Ukraine, CARE aimed to reach four million people with immediate emergency assistance, focussing its efforts on supporting women and families fleeing the violence by providing food, water, shelter and hygiene kits.
 CARE ave been operating for 75 years.